Bayaola/fburning/README.md

 We implement reasonable security measures to protect your information and ensure the app functions safely.

 ## 7. Children’s Privacy
-The FIRE BURNING Application is  intended for all ages.
+The FIRE BURNING Application is intended for all.

 ## 8. Changes to This Policy
 We may update this Privacy Policy from time to time.
 We encourage you to review this page periodically for any changes.